stephanlamoureux/blog/posts/git-a-grip-2.md

 - `git status` - shows any changes
 - `git add` - stages your files
 - `git rm --cache "filename"` - unstages the file
-- `git commit -m "message"` - commits your changes with a description
+- `git commit -m "message"` - commits changes with a description
 - `git diff` - the difference from your last commit

 In part 3, we will learn about connecting our local repository to a remote one and pushing the changes there.